-- 1 From the watch face, press START. - 2 Select HIIT. - 3 Select an option: - Select Free to record an open, unstructured HIIT activity. - Select HIIT Timers > AMRAP to record as many rounds as possible during a set time period. - Select HIIT Timers > EMOM to record a set number of moves every minute on the minute. - Select HIIT Timers > Tabata to alternate between 20-second intervals of maximum effort with 10 seconds of rest - Select HIIT Timers > Custom to set your move time, rest time, number of moves, and number of rounds. - · Select Workouts to follow a saved workout. - 4 If necessary, follow the on-screen instructions. - 5 Press START to start your first round.
+- 1 Press START.

+- 2 Select HIIT.

+- 3 Select an option:

+- Select Free to record an open, unstructured HIIT activity.

+- Select HIIT Timers (HIIT Timers, page 13).

+- Select Workouts to follow a saved workout.

+- 4 If necessary, follow the on-screen instructions.

+- 5 Press START to start your first round.

-The watch displays a countdown timer and your current heart rate.
+The device displays a countdown timer and your current heart rate.

-- 6 If necessary, press LAP to manually move to the next round or rest. - 7 After you finish the activity, press STOP to stop the activity timer. - 8 Select Save.
+- 6 If necessary, press 💭 to manually move to the next round or rest. - 7 After you complete your activity, press STOP, and select Save.